 - Large cities are not viable without public transport.
 The high density of inhabitants and jobs makes space a very scarce resource.
 As a consequence, public transport, which is the most efficient mode of transportation in terms of space consumption per traveller, is the best answer to mobility needs in densely populated areas.
 The major disruptions which occur in large cities when public transportation fails to deliver its services (accidents, strikes) are the best illustration of this strong dependence

-- large cities suffer heavily from congestion and nuisances caused by the increased (single occupancy) use of the private car.
+- Inhabitants of large conurbations suffer particularly from congestion and nuisances caused by the increased (single occupancy) use of the private car.
 Air pollution and noise levels, accidents are particularly acute in large urban environments, affecting the quality of life and health conditions of many.
 Car use is also a factor in augmented CO2-emissions and climate change.

-- metropolitan areas often have very complex institutional frameworks, involving different levels of authorities in charge of urban planning and transportation policies (municipalities, metropolitan area, region and sometimes even national governments, especially in the case of capital cities).
-Therefore, co-ordination and coherence of policies is a very crucial aspect to ensure that citizens can have access to an integrated and high-quality network of public transport
+- Metropolitan areas often have rather complex institutional and governance frameworks, involving different levels of territorial and functional agencies in charge of urban and regional planning and transport development (municipality, metropolitan area, region and sometimes even national government, mostly in the case of capital cities).
+Therefore, governance coordination and coherence of mobility, infrastructure planning and land use policies is an imperative to ensure sustainable development and foster integrated, seamless and reliable public transport.

-These are only few of the characteristics that highlight the importance, as well as the complexity, of the missions of public transport authorities in large cities.
+These are only few of the characteristics that highlight the importance, as well as the complexity, of the missions and challenges public transport authorities in larger cities are facing.